-Dakshin Sahipur, a small village near the bank of Karnali River gets flooded every year.
+Dakshin Sahipur, a small village near the bank of the Karnali River in southern Nepal, gets flooded every year.
 Most of the residents here are former bonded labourers, freed after the Government of Nepal abolished the bonded labour system in 2002.
-The government provided five kattha of land for each family for their sustenance.
-However, the land provided was prone to flood during monsoon and drought during rest of the year.
+The government provided five kattha of land (around 1.700 square metres) for each family for their sustenance.
+However, the land provided was prone to flood during monsoon and drought for the rest of the year.

 a.
 Common hand-pump in Phoolbashni’s house. b.
 Phoolbashni Chaudhary carrying water from raised hand-pump

-Hand pump is a major drinking water source in the area.
-However, due to smaller height it gets submerged during floods.
+The hand pump is a major source for drinking water in this area.
+But because of its height it is submerged during floods.
 Flood water enters into the hand pump and contaminates the water.
-After the flood recedes, small water beetles come along with water from the pump and people use the water after filtering through cloth.
+When the flood recedes, small water beetles come along with water from the pump and people can only use the water after filtering it through cloth.

 Khadananda and Phoolbashni busy in their vegetable garden